Massachusetts Route 1A: History

 Initially, Route 1A ran along part of its present-day route between the New Hampshire state line and Revere.
 It then turned west along present-day Route 16 until it ended at US 1 (now Route 99) in Everett.
 Then, in 1931, an interchange in Revere was built over Route 107 (Broadway).
 In 1933, another, disconnected portion of Route 1A appeared between Attleboro and the Rhode Island state line.
 In 1934, two changes were made to the route.
 In Revere, the route was realigned to turn west smoothly.
 Between Boston and North Attleborough, a huge portion of Route 11 and all of Route 150 were replaced by Route 1A.
 The new portion soon got truncated to Dedham in 1936.
 It then got truncated even further to end at US 1/Route 128.

-Later history
+The overpass between the Sumner Tunnel and Logan Airport was designed as the Professor Enrico Fermi Overpass in 1955.
+The northern portion of the East Boston Expressway was designated the Italian American War Veterans Highway in 1961.

 After Route C1 was decommissioned in 1971 in favor of a new alignment of US 1, Route 1A was truncated to a roundabout interchange in Revere.
 As a result, Route 16 extended eastward along the then-former route.
 After all unbuilt Boston freeways were cancelled by 1973, US 1 was rerouted onto the Northeast Expressway (formerly proposed I-95).
-As a result of that, Route 1A was extended south towards the Sumner/Callahan Tunnels and then north along Central Artery towards US 1 (Storrow Drive).
+As a result of that, Route 1A was extended south towards the Sumner and Callahan tunnels and then north along Central Artery towards US 1 (Storrow Drive).
 In 1989, US 1 was rerouted from Storrow Drive onto I-93's Southeast Expressway, causing "signed" Route 1A to get truncated.